Tribes worry about environmental toll from Salmon spill

-Tribes are growing increasingly worried about the toll that the Atlantic Salmon escape is taking on the environment.
+Tribes are growing increasingly worried about the toll that the Atlantic salmon escape from a fish farm near Cypress Island in the Washington San Juans is taking on the environment.
 Members of the Samish Indian Nation have spent years trying to restore natural habitat in the area.

 Click here for more information about the Samish Nation.